 Experience the Tower of David Night Spectacular

-The Tower of David is worth taking a tour on with a guide to learn the incredible history of this ancient citadel in the heart of Jerusalem.
+As one of the most fascinating places in Jerusalem, the Tower of David is worth taking a tour with a guide to learn the incredible history of this ancient citadel.
 We weren’t expecting ourselves to be so deeply interested in the history inside these walls but were blown away by our guide’s stories.
 You also get epic panoramic views of Old City and Jerusalem’s modern city.

 At night you can sit and enjoy an incredibly artistic rendition of the complete history of the Tower of David citadel through a 45 minute light and sound show illuminating the entire span of the interior walls.
 We really didn’t know what to expect but were blown away and felt like the description of the Tower of David Night Spectacular did no justice for what you actually experience.